nihzh/nihzh.github.io/docs/Liverpool/105-Programming Paradigms.md

 case [expression] of [pattern1] -> [expression]
 ```

-`exceptions`: is not pure functional, only be used in IO code
+`exceptions`: is **not pure functional**, only be used in IO code
-- the `Maybe` type provides exemption-like behavior in pure functional code
+- the `Maybe` type provides **exemption-like** behavior in pure functional code

-`Either` type: useful to store different types in the same list
+`Either` type: This prosvedes a way to store two different types in the same data type, useful to store different types in the same list.
 ```haskell
 data Eigher’ a b = Left a | Right b